harsharajkumar/Machine-Learning/Linear Regression from Scratch/README.md

 plt.legend()
 plt.show()
 🧾 Key Takeaways
-No external ML libraries used — built from scratch using NumPy.
+✅ Built completely from scratch using NumPy

-Helps build an intuitive understanding of how gradient descent optimizes linear regression.
+🔍 Offers a clear view of how gradient descent works in linear regression

-Clean, modular, and easy to extend.
+⚙️ Code is modular, clean, and extendable

+🧠 Great for learning core ML concepts like optimization and error minimization

+📌 If you found this useful, give the repo a ⭐ and stay tuned for more machine learning algorithms from scratch!

+yaml
+Copy
+Edit

+---

+Would you like me to also help generate the actual `linear_regression.py` file to go with this?